Villa Wedding in St. Thomas

 I´m Island Mike

 After a decade of planning weddings in St. Thomas, USVI, I’ve learned a few things.
-And while I’ve known to hoard cocktail umbrellas and limes, I’m always happy to share advice.
+And while I’ve been known to hoard cocktail umbrellas and limes, I’m always happy to share advice.

 You might want to also check out…